yurks/sails-elastics/README.md

 ##### Attributes

-sails-elastic does not support `attributes` inside the model.
+sails-elastics does not support `attributes` inside the model.
 It gets its attributes from another attribute in the model called `elasticSearch`.
 There you can tell elasticsearch how to create the index.
 You can find more information [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-create-index.html).

 ```js
 // person model